 - The current cost estimate is between \$5 and \$7.5 billion.
-This cost estimate reflects the current and endorsed components of the Modified LPA and account for inflation, cost escalation risks, and current market conditions. - Washington State has contributed \$1 billion (dedicated through the 2022 Move Ahead Washington package). - The IBR program is pursuing an Oregon State Contribution of \$1 billion in 2023. - Securing state contributions is a critical first step in obtaining federal funding through the Federal Highway Administration and Federal Transit Administration. - Tolling may begin as soon as late-2025; however, the program will conduct multiple studies to analyze various tolling scenarios and costs, including a low-income toll report to help inform equitable toll rate recommendations.
+This cost estimate reflects the current and endorsed components of the Modified LPA and account for inflation, cost escalation risks, and current market conditions. - Washington State has contributed \$1 billion (dedicated through the 2022 Move Ahead Washington package). - The Oregon legislature is expected to discuss the state's contribution of \$1 billion in 2023. - Securing state contributions is a critical first step in obtaining federal funding through the Federal Highway Administration and Federal Transit Administration. - Tolling may begin as soon as late-2025; however, the program will conduct multiple studies to analyze various tolling scenarios and costs, including a low-income toll report to help inform equitable toll rate recommendations.
 The Oregon and Washington Transportation Commissions are responsible for setting toll rates.